Save money in your garden and keep your perennials healthy by dividing them properly. Follow our helpful guide to get the job done right.

 Step 1: Dig the Clump

-Dig up the clump of perennials to be divided by inserting the shovel deep into the soil around the perimeter to loosen roots and isolate the clump.
+Dig up the clump of perennials that will be divided.
+To do this, insert the shovel deep into the soil around the perimeter to loosen the roots and isolate the clump.
+You can even use a garden fork or spade to help separate the roots.

-Here's a hint: Watering the perennial a couple of days before you dig it will soften the soil and save you effort.
+Editor's tip: Watering the perennial a couple of days before you dig it up will soften the soil and save you effort.

 Step 2: Remove the Clump